SBA Form 912: How To Fill Out a Statement of Personal History

 - If applicable, a letter from your parole or probation board detailing that the conditions of your parole or probation have been met

-Once you have written your statement, sign it, date it, and attach it to SBA Form 912 along with the statement from your parole or probation board.
-You must also include any official court documents that validate your offense and show when it was adjudicated and resolved.
+If you answered “yes” to questions 8 or 9, be sure to include a statement from your parole or probation board and any official court documents that validate your offense and show when it was adjudicated and resolved.

-As an example, here are various scenarios and how the SBA may look at them:
+Here are three scenarios involving prior criminal history and how the SBA may look at them:

-- One misdemeanor that was not prosecuted: In this case, it is possible for your lender to clear the misdemeanor without consulting the SBA.
+- One misdemeanor that was not prosecuted: In this case, your lender can clear the misdemeanor without consulting the SBA.
 Your lender may not require fingerprints or a background check.
 Also, you only have to report the misdemeanor if any portion of the proceedings occurred within the last six months.

 - Multiple misdemeanors that occurred several years before your loan application: As these occurred over six months before, you are not required to disclose information to the SBA.
 However, your lender may have different requirements.
 Make sure you understand what their rules are before you submit documentation to them.